AccumulateNetwork/accumulate-docs/developers/api/api-reference.md

 ### write-data

-Write data to a data account
+Write entry to a data account

 **Request Parameters**